 Typically, it involves three steps: placement, layering and integration.
 First, the illegitimate funds are furtively introduced into the legitimate financial system.
 Then, the money is moved around to create confusion, sometimes by wiring or transferring through numerous accounts.
 Finally, it is integrated into the financial system through additional transactions until the “dirty money” appears “clean.”

-Our research at Robert Half indicates an increasing need for these risk and compliance specialists across the finance and accounting profession, a trend fueled by business growth, increasing regulatory demands and government scrutiny of banking corruption and terror activities.
+Our research at Robert Half indicates an increasing need for risk and compliance specialists in anti-money laundering jobs across the finance and accounting profession.
+It’s a trend fueled by business growth, increasing regulatory demands and government scrutiny of banking corruption and terror activities.

-What technical expertise does it take to work in this field?
-Who’s hiring, and what’s the salary range?
-Are there recommended certifications?
+What technical expertise does it take to work in this field of financial crime fighters?
+What’s the salary range, and are there recommended certifications?

 Technical and regulatory compliance requirements

-For more information on these regulatory compliance matters, see the Guide to U.S. Anti-Money Laundering Requirements, Frequently Asked Questions from Protiviti, a global business consulting and internal audit firm composed of experts specializing in risk, advisory and transaction services.
-Robert Half is Protiviti's parent company.
+For more information on these regulatory compliance matters, see the Guide to U.S. Anti-Money Laundering Requirements, Frequently Asked Questions from Protiviti, a Robert Half company that is a global business consulting and internal audit firm composed of experts specializing in risk, advisory and transaction services.